 - Caring about equal educational opportunities for all children.
 All children are deserving of equal opportunities to have caring, humane and democratic educational experiences that are both methodologically rigorous and socially just

 - Interested in learning more about themselves as human beings.
 Students are individuals, each with unique skill-sets and knowledge, who deserve relationships based in respect and reciprocity

 - Open to and tolerant of people who are different from themselves.
 Classrooms, like the wider society, are diverse spaces and teachers should be sensitive to and tolerant of differences while working to facilitate intercultural attitudes and multicultural resources for all

 - Valuing children as individuals deserving of respect.
 Teachers are engaged in lifelong learning themselves and are interested students of their own emerging humanity

 The Education Department also seeks students desiring to prepare for leadership roles in social justice education and school reform, who do not necessarily envision themselves as primary teachers but desire to prepare for school leadership roles in social justice education and other aspects of school reform.

 New students are generally admitted in the Fall, Spring and Summer Quarters for the Education Department Program.
-For application deadlines, refer to the Academic Calendar in the back of the catalog or to the AULA website.
+For application deadlines, refer to the Academic Calendar.